Multiple people shot at Dallas-area outlet mall

 The Dallas office of the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives also responded.

-Allen, a suburb about 25 miles north of downtown Dallas, has roughly 105,000 residents.
+Allen, a suburb about 25 miles (40 kilometers) north of downtown Dallas, was home to the racist gunman who drove to a Walmart in El Paso and fatally wounded 23 people on Aug.
+3, 2019.

+This article originally appeared on El Paso Times: Multiple people shot at Dallas-area outlet mall